Morelli, Toni Lyn

 *In collaboration with Professors Steve Beissinger and Craig Moritz at U.C.
 Berkeley

 S. Maher, Morelli, T.L., M. Lim, C. Kastely, L. Eastman, S.R.
 Beissinger, &C. Moritz.
-In Review.
+In Press.
 Erosion of refugia in the Sierra Nevada meadows network.
 Ecosphere.

 Oyono, P.R., T.L.
 Morelli, J. Sayer, et al. 2014.
 Allocation and use of forest land: Current trends, issues and perspectives.
 In: The Forests of the Congo Basin – State of the Forest 2013.
 Eds: de Wasseige, C., J. Flynn, D. Louppe, F. Hiol Hiol, Ph.
 Mayaux.
 Weyrich.
 Belgium.
 328 p.